-Interpersonal Skills Training for Call Center Representatives
+Soft Skills Training your Contact Center Representatives Need

 The most important technology in your call center isn’t hardware or software.
 It’s your people.
 As the originators of technology, we human beings demonstrate thousands of years of development, invention and progress in uncountable ways every day.
 Despite the widespread belief that we humans despise change, we learn and adapt without really noticing it.
 We are constantly adjusting to new demands and circumstances as they emerge.

 The right combination of hardware, software and process technology will equip any contact center for success, but people drive the results.
 And people, as we’ve said in previous posts, are experts at learning and relearning.
 Relearning needs to go along with retooling.
-Organizations that ignore the capacity for ongoing learning in the call center fail at getting optimum results, and then wonder why their expensive hardware and complex forecasting algorithms let them down.
+Organizations that ignore the capacity for ongoing learning in the call center fail at getting optimum results, and then wonder why expensive hardware and complex forecasting algorithms let them down.

-In my 20-plus years in the industry, I’ve heard this excuse a thousand times: “We’ve tried to teach our agents to have better people skills, but it doesn’t work.
-People skills can’t be taught.”
+In my 20-plus years in the industry, I’ve heard this excuse a thousand times: “We’ve tried to teach our agents to have better soft skills, but it doesn’t work.
+Soft skills can’t be taught.”
 Yet our teams have done exactly that.
 So the question really becomes, “how do you know your agents can’t or won’t learn?”
-Are managers objectively assessing skills development based on performance, or simply assuming staff members don’t want to learn new things or improve?
+Are managers objectively assessing soft skills training development based on performance, or simply assuming staff members don’t want to learn new things or improve?
 Or put another way, have you ever met someone that really didn’t want to learn better ways to work with other people?

-Contact Center Training Experts
+Contact Center Soft Skills Training Experts

-Writing in EE Times, news analyst Keith Dawson interviewed a number of training experts to identify best practices in contact center training.
+Writing in EE Times, news analyst Keith Dawson interviewed a number of training experts to identify best practices in contact center soft skills training.
 In that article, the CEO of Aslan Training and Development, Tom Stanfill, presented an interesting and useful alternative to measuring performance alone as an indicator of an employee’s willingness to learn and change.